rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

    ```
    Caveat:
    1. So far we don't do any sanity check in the quoted text (syntax check is a long-term goal)
-   2. You should not refer symbols in OCaml code, it is not guaranteed that the order is correct.
+   2. You should not refer to symbols in OCaml code.
+It is not guaranteed that the order is correct.
-      You should avoid introducing new symbols in the raw code, if needed, use the `$$` prefix (ie `$$your_func_name`)
+      You should avoid introducing new symbols in the raw code, but if needed use the `$$` prefix (ie `$$your_func_name`)

 ## Debugger support